apptainer/singularity-userdocs/environment_and_metadata.rst

 Changes in Singularity 3.6
 --------------------------

-Singularity 3.6 has modified the ways in which environment variables are handled to allow long-term stability and consistency that has been lacking in prior versions.
-It also introduces new ways of setting environment variables, such as the ``--env`` and ``--env-file`` options.
+Singularity 3.6 modified the ways in which environment variables are handled to allow long-term stability and consistency that has been lacking in prior versions.
+It also introduced new ways of setting environment variables, such as the ``--env`` and ``--env-file`` options.